Psijii/portfolio_1/README.md

 <a href="https://www.figma.com/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/figma-colored.svg" width="36" height="36" alt="Figma" /></a>
 </p>

-The three projects I've been working on:
-Has been built with:
+The three projects I've been working on, has been built with:
 * Figma for design all projects.
 * HTML & CSS for SCI MU and gameHUB.
 * * gameHUB is HTML & CSS Course Assignment.